-Our state has an organization called Livanta Beneficiary & Family Centered Care (BFCC) Quality Improvement Organization (QIO).
+Our state has an organization called Livanta Beneficiary & Family Centered Care (BFCC).
 This is a group of doctors and other health care professionals who help improve the quality of care for people with Medicare.
 Livanta BFCC-QIO is not connected with our plan.

-CALL 1-877-588-1123 TTY 1-855-887-6668 This number is for people who have hearing or speaking problems.
+CALL 1-877-588-1123 TTY 1-855-887-6668 This number is for people who have difficulty with hearing or speaking.
 You must have special telephone equipment to call it.
-WRITE 10820 Guilford Road, Suite 312 Annapolis Junction, MD 20701 WEBSITE www.livanta.com
+WRITE 10820 Guilford Road, Suite 202 Annapolis Junction, MD 20701 WEBSITE www.livanta.com